Top ways to experience the West Midlands

 From getting out on two wheels to taking to the skies, there’s an abundance of ways to experience the magic of the West Midlands.
 From relaxing canal cruises or captivating exhibitions, to adrenaline-fuelled off-roading or miles of walking and cycling trails, the West Midlands is a bounty of holiday riches.
 Our round-up reveals some of the top ways see the region from a different perspective.

 From the industrial heartlands of the cities to the rolling hills and countryside that surrounds them, much of the West Midlands can be explored on foot.
-Birmingham Heritage Walking Tours take you on an immersive journey through Birmingham’s past, while numerous Coventry Trails – developed as part of the Coventry City of Culture programme – explore the city’s heritage and cultural roots.
+Birmingham Heritage Walking Tours take visitors on an immersive journey through Birmingham’s past, while numerous Coventry Trails – developed as part of the Coventry City of Culture programme – explore the city’s heritage and cultural roots.

 Like this?
 Love the vast expanse of the Pennine Way National Trail to the north, a long-distance walking route stretching for 268 miles (435km) through some of England’s wild northern landscapes.

 The West Midlands is peppered with cycling trails, from picturesque canal-side routes to tracks which follow old industrial lines.
-You can cycle the eight miles (13km) from central Birmingham along part of the Tame Valley Canal to explore the 970-acre Sutton Park, located to the north of the city centre.
+Visitors can cycle the eight miles (13km) from central Birmingham along part of the Tame Valley Canal to explore the 970-acre Sutton Park, located to the north of the city centre.
 Known as National Cycle Network Route 535, it’s a largely traffic-free trail.

 Like this?
 Love the Tissington Trail through the Peak District National Park, a 13-mile (20km) former London and North Western Railway route linking Parsley Hay and Ashbourne, with bike hire available at both destinations.